UMM-CSci-3601/intro-to-git/docs/Gradle_README.md

 In the `test` section we specify (via `useJunitPlatform()`) that we want Gradle to use JUnit to run our tests.
 If we were using a different Java test platform like [TestNG](https://testng.org/doc/) then we would indicate that here.
+There's some additional configuration there that tells Gradle to use Jacoco to compute the test coverage, and fail the build if our tests don't cover at least 80% of our code.

 There are a _lot_ more nifty things you can set up in a `build.gradle` file, but this is all we need for this lab.